 Members/ claimants whose shares, unclaimed dividend, sale proceeds of fractional shares etc. have been transferred to the IEPF Demat Account or the Fund, as the case may be, may claim the shares or apply for refund by making an application to the IEPF Authority in Form IEPF- 5 (available on iepf.gov.in) along with requisite fee as decided by the IEPF Authority from time to time.
 The Member/ Claimant can file only one consolidated claim in a financial year as per the IEPF Rules.

 (b) Unclaimed Interim Dividend

-Members are hereby further informed that during the year your Board of Directors have declared interim dividend of Rs.
-1/- (10%) per equity share of Rs.
-10/- each.
-Members who have not yet encashed their dividend warrant(s) for the financial year ended 31st March, 2018 are requested to make their claims to the Company without any delay, to avoid transfer of their dividend/shares to the Fund/ IEPF Demat Account.
+Members are hereby further informed that in the year 2017-18 your Board of Directors declared interim dividend of 1/- (10%) per equity share of 10/- each.
+Members who have not yet encashed their dividend warrant(s) for the financial year ended March 31, 2018 are requested to make their claims to the Company without any delay, to avoid transfer of their dividend/shares to the Fund/ IEPF Demat Account.

 (c) Details of Unclaimed Dividend on Website

 In order to help Members to ascertain the status of unclaimed dividends declared in financial year 2009-10 & 2017-18 the Company has uploaded the information in respect of unclaimed dividends on the website of Investor Education and Protection Fund, www. iepf.gov.in and under "Investor Relations" Section and on the website of the Company, www.medicamen.com.

 30. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS